Annie Potts Reveals 'Young Sheldon' Cast Watched the Finale Together

 The series finale aired last week, and while Young Sheldon has come to an end, CBS announced that a spinoff series, Georgie and Mandy's First Marriage, is set to premiere in the fall.

-The series Jordan and Emily Osment, who will reprise her role as Georgie's wife, Mandy McAllister.
+The series stars Jordan and Emily Osment, who will reprise her role as Georgie's wife, Mandy McAllister.

 "I'm so happy for Montana and Emily!
 They deserve it, above and beyond," Revord marveled to ET.
 "They're so talented and they're some of my favorite people ever, and I'm so excited to see where the show goes."